 Intermediate golfers break 100 easily, and at times they may break 90.
 They have made significant progress past the beginners.
 They are in the art of perfecting hits by lacking consistency.
 This category of golfers is in the position of understanding the clubhead path and what swing plane is all about.
-Intermediate golfers may not know how to work the ball in either direction.
-Every intermediate golfer should emphasize on;

 The pre-shot routine differentiates an intermediate golfer from a pro golfer.
 A pro golfer portrays consistency before every shot.
 They make sure every shot feel the same.
 Thus even if they face a tough shot, they’ll tackle it confidently due to the routine.
 The body and the mind will learn to calm at every shot amid challenges.

 The pre-shot routine is the movements that precede a swing.
 They determine the quality of the shot.
 This begins the moment the golfer stands behind the ball, visualizing the shot, moving to the ball and making a perfect hit.
 This routine develops after a series of training sessions until it becomes an unconscious act.
 Intermediate golfers must work on their pre-shot routine if they want to become pro golfers.